What are the keys to success?

 I pondered this question when asked to speak at the recent GlenX Success Summit in Glenwood Springs, Colorado.
 My task was to define the X Factor that, combined with IQ (intelligence quotient) and EQ (emotional intelligence), would lead to success, happiness, fulfillment, and achieving one’s best self.
 A tall order.

-IQ is traditionally one’s inherent intelligence level, but Gregg and I went further in Triple Crown Leadership, citing the “head” qualities that we discovered in our research, including interviews with leaders in 61 organizations in 11 countries.
+IQ is traditionally one’s inherent intelligence level, but Gregg and I went further in our book, Triple Crown Leadership, citing the “head” qualities that we discovered in our research, including interviews with leaders in 61 organizations in 11 countries.
 The “head” qualities are raw intelligence, knowledge, skills, and competence.

 Now take these raw materials and set them ablaze with the 10,000 hours of deliberate practice that Malcom Gladwell famously described in The Outliers.
 (Deliberate practice is not the rote, unthinking drills that most of us engage in when we “practice.”
 It is the hard work where one pushes oneself and strives to master the nuances of perfection in that activity.
 Few of us ever practice deliberately.)